 Day Afternoon Night

-MTWR N/A \$4.00 \$4.50
+MTWR N/A \$4.00 \$6.00

 Friday N/A \$6.00 \$7.00

 Sat & Sun \$3.50 \$6.00 \$7.00

-- C. Employees who work straight afternoon or straight night shifts shall also receive the afternoon or night shift premium, as applicable, for PTO, extended sick, paid maternity (childbirth) leave, paid parental leave or paid holiday that would have included the shift premium if worked. - D. Continuous Shifts.
+- C. Employees who work straight afternoon or straight night shifts shall also receive the afternoon or night shift premium, as applicable, for PTO, extended sick, paid maternity (childbirth) leave, paid parental leave or paid holiday that would have included the shift premium if worked. - D. Employees who are dedicated night shift employees (anyone who works 75% of their scheduled shifts on nights) shall receive a 20% premium for all shifts worked, and as applicable for PTO, extended sick, paid maternity (childbirth) leave, paid parental leave, administrative time or paid holiday, etc. that would have included the shift premium if worked. - E. Continuous Shifts.
 When a full-time Employee works beyond (either before or after their scheduled shift), they will continue to receive the shift premium, if any, determined by their starting time, or where the majority of the hours are worked.
 The exception to this rule involves an Employee working an additional shift.
-In this case, the Employee will be paid for the shift premium for that shift or the shift premium for the first full shift, whichever premium is greater.
+In this case, the Employee will be paid for the shift premium for that shift or the shift premium for the first full shift, whichever premium is greater. - F. Split Shifts.

-Split Shifts.
 When an Employee's schedule of work is divided by a period of time exceeding one (1) hour, the second segment will be considered a new starting time in determining whether a shift premium is payable for that segment.

-ARTICLE XLII.
+ARTICLE 43.
 ON-CALL PAY

-- A. Employees are "on-call" when they are required to restrict their whereabouts so that they can be reached and will be available to return to work immediately, if called.
-Use of cellular phones, pagers or other means of remaining available for contact, which do not require any restrictions on an Employee's whereabouts, are not compensable as "on-call" time. - B. Employees designated as "on-call" shall be paid \$7.50 per hour for all such hours that qualify as "on call." - C. Employees called in to work while "on-call" shall receive compensation at their regular rate for time worked, plus overtime (if required under the Fair Labor Standards Act) and shift or weekend premiums, if applicable.
+- A. Employees are "on-call" when they are scheduled for a specific on-call shift and are required to restrict their whereabouts and remain in a professional state so that they can be reached and will be available to report to work immediately to provide clinical care, if called.
+Use of cellular phones, pagers or other means of remaining available for contact, which do not require any restrictions on an Employee's whereabouts, are not compensable as "on-call" time. - B. Employees designated as "on-call" shall be paid \$8.50 per hour for all such hours that qualify as "on call." - C. Employees called in to work while "on-call" shall receive compensation at their regular rate for time worked, plus overtime (if required under the Fair Labor Standards Act) and shift or weekend premiums, if applicable.
 "On-call" pay ceases while the Employee is at work after responding to a call-in. - D. Time spent "on-call" and travel time to and from work, after being called in, shall not be considered as time worked, but "on-call" pay must be included in the calculation of overtime pay for any work week for which an Employee receives both "on-call" and overtime premium compensation, if overtime is applicable to the Employee. - E. Staff members required to remain on University premises, or so close to the premises that they cannot use their time effectively for their own purposes, are working and not "on-call."
 All such hours are to be reported as time worked and are excluded from paragraph 4 above. - F. Staff are not eligible for "call-back" pay during periods when they are "on-call."